terry1213/terry1213.github.io/_posts/2020-12-30-a-tour-of-the-dart-language-4-variables.md

 ---
-title: "[Dart] A tour of the Dart language - 4.
+title: "[Dart/Document] A tour of the Dart language - 4.
 Variables"
 categories:
 - Dart
 tags: